Earbud & Audio Points|How to Buy So Routing Cashback Pays Off on High-End Gear

 Audio gear — wireless earbuds, headphones, speakers — spans a wide price range, from a few thousand yen for entry models to well over tens of thousands for a brand flagship or high-end headphone.
 On top of that, the new-product cycle is fast, so there are many buying occasions: upgrades, adding a second set.
 That's exactly why "where you buy and how you pay" makes a clearly visible difference in points.
 For brand and high-end gear especially, with its high unit price, whether or not you route the manufacturer's official store or an electronics retailer's online shop changes the cashback you receive by a lot.

-This article organizes earbud/audio points around four axes: "routing the manufacturer-official or retailer online store," "capturing more on brand/high-end gear via routing," "timing new products, sales, and end-of-line models," and "paying high amounts with a cashback-earning method."
+This article organizes earbud/audio points around five axes: "routing the manufacturer-official or retailer online store," "capturing more on brand/high-end gear via routing," "choosing by device type," "timing new products, sales, and end-of-line models," and "paying high amounts with a cashback-earning method."
 But the premise: the real win is choosing the one unit that fits your use, ears, and environment.
 Deciding by cashback size alone and buying a model you won't use is backwards.
 See also the electronics-retailer guide and PC & peripherals guide.

 Where the Cashback Comes From — Think by How You Buy